1allen/php-apache/README.md

 # php-apache
-custom `webdevops/php-apache:7.4` with latest imagemagick &amp; imagick with webp support on board.
+custom `webdevops/php-apache` with latest imagemagick &amp; imagick with webp support on board. check tags for different php versions